fwqfwq/sensor-platform/README.md

 Powered by ***Akka*** to achieve all monitors and alerts are message driven.
 This repo is only prototype which means it creates a mocked process and integrate sensors to continue supervise the process.

-Provide several services api for scheduler, crawler, automatically order dispatcher.
+Provide several services api for scheduler, crawler, automatical order dispatcher.

 ---